Categories

 • Fogo Island: Known for its active volcano, last erupting in 2014, it is also Cape Verde’s highest-standing island.
 The highest point here gave me a taste of what altitude sickness feels like!

 • Sal Island: The most touristy of all the islands, with resorts, white sand beaches, and sparkling blue waters.
-However, it’s also where I experienced some prejudice for possibly being Nigerian.
+However, it’s also where I experienced some prejudice for possibly being Black / Nigerian.
 Flying in through Sal is ideal if you’re into nightlife and beach vibes.

 • São Vicente: Mindelo, the capital of São Vicente, is often referred to as the cultural capital of Cape Verde, and it lives up to that name. it’s also where I found the bluest beach I’ve ever seen – Praia da Laginha